Full Circle (1977 film): Plot

 First, Julia visits Winter, but when she mentions Geoffrey, he forcefully tells her to leave.
 She then visits Swift, an alcoholic who explains that Olivia had a sadistic power over him and the other children: He tells Julia that Olivia taught them about sex, and made each of them perform a ritual killing of an animal.
 Swift recounts Geoffrey's murder, which was orchestrated by Olivia: She forced the other boys to hold him down while she shoved grass and clumps of dirt down his throat and then smothered him with a coat.
 After he was dead, Olivia used a penknife to castrate him.
 Shortly after Julia departs Swift's apartment, he slips on a broken bottle in the stairwell and falls to his death.
 Meanwhile, Julia tells her friend Mark, an antiques dealer, what she has discovered but he does not believe her.
-That evening, he is electrocuted by a lamp falling into his bath.
+That evening, Mark is electrocuted by a lamp falling into his bath.

 Julia visits Olivia's mother, Heather, in a psychiatric home.
 Heather confesses that she strangled Olivia to death after learning of Geoffrey's murder, and insists that Olivia was inherently evil.
 As Julia leaves she looks over her shoulder at Heather, who glimpses Olivia's eyes and dies of a fright-induced heart attack.
 Julia returns home, where she witnesses Olivia's apparition, first in the bathroom mirror and then in the living room playing with Kate's beloved cymbal-banging clown toy.
 Julia takes the toy from Olivia, offers her a hug, and asks her to stay.
 She proceeds to embrace Olivia, only to have her throat slashed by the sharp edges of the toy.
 Collapsing onto a lounge chair, Julia bleeds to death.

 Cast

 Analysis

-Film scholar Barbara Creed considers Full Circle an example of numerous supernatural horror films that utilize ghost children as a means of exploring humans' relationships to death, particularly the "dual (earthly/spiritual) nature of the little girl, and her propensity for entering other worlds... [the film] presents a mother-daughter bond as particularly conducive to ghosts and haunting."
+Film scholar Barbara Creed considers Full Circle an example of numerous supernatural horror films that utilise ghost children as a means of exploring humans' relationships to death, particularly the "dual (earthly/spiritual) nature of the little girl, and her propensity for entering other worlds... [the film] presents a mother-daughter bond as particularly conducive to ghosts and haunting."
 Writer Kim Newman compares the film to Nicolas Roeg's Don't Look Now (1973) due to its shared themes of the supernatural and the grief of losing a child, which unwittingly leads a mourning parent to their own demise.

 Production

-Filming of Full Circle took place in London between November and December 1976.
-Actress Mia Farrow shot the film whilst also performing in a stage production of Ivanov by the Royal Shakespeare Company.